dunakeyr/pandasql3/README.md

-pandasql
+pandasql3
 ========

-`pandasql` allows you to query `pandas` DataFrames using SQL syntax.
-It works similarly to `sqldf` in R. `pandasql` seeks to provide a more familiar way of manipulating and cleaning data for people new to Python or `pandas`.
+`pandasql3` allows you to query `pandas` DataFrames using SQL syntax.
+It works similarly to `sqldf` in R. `pandasql3` seeks to provide a more familiar way of manipulating and cleaning data for people new to Python or `pandas`.

 #### Installation
 ```
-$ pip install -U pandasql
+$ pip install -U pandasql3
 ```

 #### Basics
-The main function used in pandasql is `sqldf`. `sqldf` accepts 2 parametrs
+The main function used in pandasql3 is `sqldf`. `sqldf` accepts 2 parametrs
    - a sql query string
    - a set of session/environment variables (`locals()` or `globals()`)

 Specifying `locals()` or `globals()` can get tedious.
 You can define a short helper function to fix this.

-    from pandasql import sqldf
+    from pandasql3 import sqldf
     pysqldf = lambda q: sqldf(q, globals())

 #### Querying
-`pandasql` uses [SQLite syntax](http://www.sqlite.org/lang.html).
-Any `pandas` dataframes will be automatically detected by `pandasql`.
+`pandasql3` uses [SQLite syntax](http://www.sqlite.org/lang.html).
+Any `pandas`
+dataframes will be automatically detected by `pandasql3`.
 You can query them as you would any regular SQL table.

 ```
 $ python
->>> from pandasql import sqldf, load_meat, load_births
+>>> from pandasql3 import sqldf, load_meat, load_births
 >>> pysqldf = lambda q: sqldf(q, globals())
 >>> meat = load_meat()
 >>> births = load_births()